-Get to know Jerusalem
+Get to Know Jerusalem

-The best way to get to know Jerusalem is to spend several days exploring both independently and with an organized tour.
+The best way to get to know Jerusalem is to spend several days exploring both independently and with an organized Jerusalem tour.
 Some of the sites and attractions you can discover for yourself while others are better seen with a knowledgeable guide on one of the many Jerusalem day tours.
 Here are a few ideas on how you can get to Jerusalem.

 Although there are some Jerusalem attractions that all travelers will want to see, your personal top 10 will depend on your interests.
-If you are a Christian traveler you will probably be drawn towards the churches on the Mount of Olives; the Room of the Last Supper and Via Dolorosa among other Biblical sites.
-Jewish travelers will want to include other landmarks in their top 10 Jerusalem attraction, for example the City of David; Knesset and the ancient synagogues of the Old City.
+If you are a Christian traveler you will probably be drawn towards the churches on the Mount of Olives; the Room of the Last Supper and Via Dolorosa among other biblical sites.
+Jewish travelers will want to include other landmarks in their top 10 Jerusalem attractions, for example, the City of David; Knesset, and the Sephardi synagogues of the Old City.

 Jerusalem Old City GuideIf your time is short and you can only go to one place in Jerusalem then it has to be the Old City.
 Within the 16th century stone walls, the 1km² city holds Jerusalem’s top attractions.
 The Old City is also home to the most important Christian, Jewish and Muslim landmarks – the Church of the Holy Sepulchre; the Western Wall and Temple Mount, home to the Al-Aqsa Mosque and Dome of the Rock.

 New Jerusalem has some incredible malls and the lively Ben Yehuda pedestrian street with outdoor cafes.
 There are plenty of art galleries, parks like the Wohl Rose Park and the Haas Promenade where you can get an overview of the city.
-Visit the 130-year restored Old Train Station that is now a hip cultural and culinary hub and spend some time in a local café people-watching.
+Visit the 130-year restored First Jerusalem Train Station that is now a hip cultural and culinary hub and spend some time in a local café people-watching.

 Some of the market eateries are run by top Israeli chefs and others serve up traditional dishes from around the world.
 Try Ethiopian pita bread; a Georgian pastry; British fish and chips or Spanish tapas.
-In addition to food the market sells household goods, fashion items and more.
+In addition to food, the market sells household goods, fashion items, and more.
 Be sure to visit the “doctor” who serves up freshly squeezed fruit drinks made with unusual ingredients that are said to have therapeutic properties whether you want to treat a sore back or a broken heart!

 Get to Know Jerusalem NeighborhoodsAlthough most travelers limit themselves to the Old City there are several wonderful Jerusalem neighborhoods worth visiting.
 Stop in downtown West Jerusalem for excellent food and a vibrant nightlife scene.
-Near Machane Yehuda Market see interesting street art and one-off bars and restaurants.
+Near Mahane Yehuda Market see interesting street art and one-off bars and restaurants.
 In the Nachlaot neighborhood see where a former ultra-orthodox traditional neighborhood has transformed into a hip, cosmopolitan hang-out for artists and musicians.
-The neighborhood has narrow lanes, historic homes with hidden courtyards and a bohemian atmosphere.
+The neighborhood has narrow lanes, historic homes with hidden courtyards, and a bohemian atmosphere.

 The Germany Colony’s Emek Refaim Street is the place to people-watch and visit the neighborhood’s best stores and restaurants.
-Ein Karem is arguably the most beautiful of the Jerusalem neighborhoods.
-Ein Karem has a village-feel with charming stone houses, window boxes, craft stores, excellent restaurants and several attractions including Mary’s Well and John the Baptist Church.
+Ein Kerem is arguably the most beautiful of the Jerusalem neighborhoods.
+Ein Kerem has a village-feel with charming stone houses, window boxes, craft stores, excellent restaurants, and several attractions including Mary’s Well and John the Baptist Church.